jaalahr/dotfiles/README.md

 Don't you hate getting a new laptop or joining a new team and then spending a whole day setting up your system preferences and tools?
 Me too.
 That's why we automate; we did it once and we don't want to do have to do it again.

-\\[^_^]/ - This started as Adam Eivy's OSX shell configuration dotfiles but has grown to a mutil-developer platform for machine configuration (https://github.com/atomantic/dotfiles).
+This started as Adam Eivy's OSX shell configuration dotfiles but has grown to a mutil-developer platform for machine configuration (https://github.com/atomantic/dotfiles).

-When I finish with your machine, you will be able to look at your command-line in full-screen mode like this (running iTerm):
+When this bot finishes with your machine, you will be able to look at your command-line in full-screen mode like this (running iTerm):

 ![iTerm Screenshot](https://raw.githubusercontent.com/atomantic/dotfiles/master/img/dotfiles.png)